peerkar/liferay-gsearch/README.md

 # FAQ

 ## Does This Work on CE

-It's not tested but bascially, the only thing preventing this to work on CE is the dependency to a new version of Soy bridge.
-You can downgrade that dependency in the web modules build.gradle and see if it works.
+It's not tested but basically there are two things preventing this to work on CE: new version of Soy bridge and Audience Targeting plugin dependency.
+You can however remove these barriers fairly easy:

-Also please note that you cannot use the Audience Targeting -feature (in configuration), as it's not available in CE.
+* Downgrade the Soy bridge dependency in the web module's build.gradle, rebuild  and see if it works.
+Other way around, you can also try to upgrade the bridge to the portal instance.
+* Remove Audience Targeting dependencies from build.gradle and in the gsearch-core-impl, remove the CTQueryBuilderImpl.java class and modify QueryBuilderImpl.java not to use the before mentioned class.
+Rebuild.

+If you need help with creating a CE compatible version, please create a ticket.

 ## Do I Have to Use the Custom Search Adapter?
 No you don't but you loose the goodies of search field configuration as they won't work without.